tristanp299/quantum_scanner/README.md

 - **Advantages:** Can detect services hidden behind TLS proxies.
 - **Detection:** Appears similar to a failed TLS handshake.
 - **Best For:** Identifying hidden services behind TLS infrastructure.
+- **⚠️ OPSEC WARNING:** Uses full TCP connections that are logged by target systems.
+Creates more forensic evidence than raw socket scans.
+Only use when TLS service verification is necessary for your operation.

 #### Mimic Scan
 - **Description:** Sends SYN packets with application-specific payloads.
 - **Advantages:** Traffic resembles legitimate application communication.
 - **Detection:** More difficult to detect as scanning activity.
 - **Best For:** Evading pattern-based detection systems.
+- **⚠️ OPSEC WARNING:** Uses full TCP connections and sends application-layer data that may be logged.
+Creates significantly more forensic evidence than stealthier scan types.
+Only use when protocol-specific behavior testing is required.

 #### Frag Scan
 - **Description:** Fragments scan packets into smaller pieces.